Rabbi Dan Moskovitz

 As a teen, Dan was the International President of AZA, the boy’s division of the B’nai Brith Youth Organization (BBYO).
 Rabbi Moskovitz has since been the recipient of several local and national awards, all having in common recognition for outstanding service and leadership.
 He is a graduate of American Jewish University and Hebrew Union College-Jewish Institute of Religion, holding graduate degrees in Jewish Education, Hebrew Letters and Rabbinic Ordination.

 Rabbi Dan is also a passionate baseball fan, especially of his hometown San Francisco Giants.
-He has completed two full marathons, enjoys fishing the streams and lakes of the Sierra Nevada and is an avid student of American history.
+He has completed two full marathons, enjoys fishing the waters of British Columbia and is an avid woodworker.
 Dan and his wife Sharon Mishler have two sons and a daughter.

 Rabbi Carey Brown is delighted to be joining the Temple Sholom community.
 She was ordained from the New York school of Hebrew Union College – Jewish Institute of Religion in 2005 and served for six years as Assistant and Associate Rabbi of Temple Isaiah in Lexington, Mass.
 During her tenure at Temple Isaiah, Rabbi Brown was involved in a wide array of synagogue life and is particularly passionate about adult and youth education, social justice, and teen engagement.